rajeevakarv/SnakeGameUsingSDL2/README.md

 ## Known Bug:
-Known Bug: Sometimes new food is not apprearing on screen when snake get one food.
+Known Bug: Sometimes new food is not appearing on screen when snake get one food.
-Resolution: If this situation occus while playing, please hit "r" and it will refresh the game.
+Resolution: If this situation occurs while playing, please hit "r" and it will refresh the game.

 ## Learning used from Udacity NanoDegree